project-flotta/project-flotta.github.io/documentation/latest/operations/configuration.md

 ## Deploying workloads

-Workload can be deployed to devices **after** they are registered with the cluster.
-At the same time, `EdgeWorkload` can be deployed only on edge devices in the same namespace.
+Workload can be deployed to devices **after** they are registered with the cluster. `EdgeWorkload` can be deployed only on edge devices in the same namespace.

 ### Deploying by device ID